VirusTotal/vt-cli/README.md

 ### Installing the tool

 For installing the tool you can download one the [pre-compiled binaries](https://github.com/VirusTotal/vt-cli/releases) we offer for Windows, Linux and Mac OS X, or alternatively you can compile it yourself from source code.
-For compiling the program you'll need Go 1.14.x or higher installed in your system and type the following commands:
+To compile the program you'll need [Go 1.14.x or higher installed in your system](https://go.dev/doc/install) and type the following commands:

 ```sh
 $ git clone https://github.com/VirusTotal/vt-cli